-The EPS growth for this quarter relative to the same quarter a year earlier for WLDN (381.82%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, EPS have been growing in excess of 100% in the latest 3 quarters.
-WLDN passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for WLDN (-27.78%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+WLDN fails the first requirement.

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-WLDN's annual earnings growth rate of 52.52%, Based on the average of the 3 and 4 year historical EPS growth rates using the current fiscal year EPS estimate, passes this test.
+WLDN's annual earnings growth rate over the past five years of 7.13% fails this test.

 EARNINGS CONSISTENCY: [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 WLDN, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.24, -2.37, 0.35, 1.22, 0.52, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 LONG-TERM EPS GROWTH RATE RELATIVE TO GROWTH IN THE LATEST 2 QUARTERS: [FAIL]

 This methodology looks unfavorably at any company whose earnings growth in the latest 2 quarters has been less than half of the long-term earnings growth rate.
 WLDN fails this criterion, as earnings growth in the 2 most recent quarters (-80.77% for Q6 to Q2 and -27.8% for Q5 to Q1) have slowed substantially to a point less than its long-term growth rate of 7.1%.